Owner Carolyn Snyder, Enrolled Agent

 After 20 years working as a seasonal tax preparer for Action Accounting, Bohl Associates, Inc and most recently AgStar Financial Services, Carolyn took a giant step and launched Snyder Tax Service in late 2009.
 She rented space in Miner Plaza in downtown Ladysmith and opened for business.

-Carolyn passed the series of tests to become an enrolled agent in 2011.
-An enrolled agent is authorized by the US Department of the Treasury to represent tax clients before the IRS.
+Carolyn passed the series of tests to become an Enrolled Agent (EA) in 2011.
+An Enrolled Agent is authorized by the US Department of the Treasury to represent tax clients before the IRS.
 EA status is recognized in all 50 states.

 Her personal life has included growing up on a dairy farm and marrying Richard – a non-farmer who became a dairyman proudly raising registered Holsteins under the prefix Star Valley.
 They raised two daughters, a son, and two granddaughters.
 Family activities included cattle showing much of the summer season.
 The herd was dispersed a few years ago.
 Her son and his wife still live on the farm – though they both have off-farm jobs.
 Richard and Carolyn have a total of eight grandchildren and nine great-grandchildren.
 Sadly, Richard passed away in 2015 following a lengthy illness.
 Currently Carolyn still lives on the farm near Weyerhaeuser.